Larissa-Developers/prizy_mobile/README.md

 # Prizy

-This a WIP for the Larisa Developers Meetup Group.

-In a nutshell, the app will give the ability, to the meetup's attendees, to check themselfs in and be part of the the meetup's draw for prizes.
+Prizy is a mobile app, built in React-Native, that will help automate the prize draws during our meetup.
+Attendees will have the ability to check in and enter the draw.

+More features will be added in the future.

 ## Requirements

+Be sure to check the official [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html).

 1. [NodeJS](https://nodejs.org/en/) (version 8.3 or newer)
 2. [Watchman](https://facebook.github.io/watchman/) - if you are on macOS.
 Watchman is a tool by Facebook for watching changes in the filesystem.
 It is highly recommended you install it for better performance.